 Home users hate nagging updates, because well… they nag and nag until you do something.
 To be honest the users don’t even have a clue what the update is for.
 So they have to do something even though they don’t have a clue why.
 Rather like if they were at work?
 The System Admin types like nagging updates as long as they can turn the nagging off and do some magical updating procedure in the middle of the night, pretty much turning them into ninja updates.

-The ninja update is a sneaky f%7*er.
+The ninja update is sneaky.
 When you least expect it, it will update your software and the first thing your know is something looks slightly different.

 Your basic home user likes ninja updates because they don’t have to do anything.
 The key issue is, if something goes wrong, they wont understand why on earth its happened.
 System Admins hate Ninja updates because they are very protective over there software, they don’t want it updating itself without them doing some kind of testing to make sure this update doesn’t break everything.